Trekking in Nepal in JulyApril 6, 2018 No Responses Mosaic Adventure

 In fact, in the Pokhara valley, Mud festival is held during this month.
-During this festival, you’ll get to play a fun game like rice plantation race, mud race, and even play and throws a mud at each other.
+During this festival, you’ll get to play a fun game like rice plantation race, mud race, and even play and throw mud at each other.

 So don’t stop yourself to explore Nepal because of monsoon as in Nepal it isn’t that difficult either !!!

 If you want more information about trekking in Nepal in July, then we are happy to answer your question.
 Please feel free to contact us.